Engee documentation

 Details

 The sum of all clearances when the valve is in the fully closed position.
-Any area less than this value equates to the specified leakage area.
-This parameter contributes to the stability of the numerical solution by maintaining flow continuity.
+Any area less than this value is equal to the specified leakage area.
+This parameter contributes to the stability of the numerical solution by maintaining the continuity of the flow.

 Dependencies

-To use this parameter, set the parameter Opening parameterization to the value of Linear.
+To use this parameter, set for the parameter Opening parameterization meaning Linear.

 Units